GStreamer/gstreamer/markdown/tutorials/basic/toolkit-integration.md

 #elif defined (GDK_WINDOWING_X11)
   window_handle = GDK_WINDOW_XID (window);
 #endif
-  /* Pass it to playbin, which implements GstVideoOverlay and will forward it to the video sink */ gst_video_overlay_set_window_handle (GST_VIDEO_OVERLAY (data->playbin), window_handle);
+  /* Pass it to playbin, which implements VideoOverlay and will forward it to the video sink */ gst_video_overlay_set_window_handle (GST_VIDEO_OVERLAY (data->playbin), window_handle);
 }